niquola/unifn/README.md

 ## Usage

-To definy unifunction you have to implement mulitmethod with your key `:my/transform`:
+To define unifunction you have to implement mulitmethod with your key `:my/transform`:

 ```